 - Brush the crust with olive oil.
 Place the mozzarella cheese, prosciutto, and fig slices on top of the olive oil.
 Place the pizza back into the oven and bake for an additional 13-15 minutes.

 - Remove the pizza from the oven and place the arugula on top.
-Enjoy immediately!
+Drizzle on the cooled balsamic glaze and enjoy immediately!